-‘Jersey Shore’ Star Pauly D Loses His Cool Towards Angelina In Vintage Throwback Clip
+'Jersey Shore' Star Pauly D Loses His Cool Towards Angelina In Vintage Throwback Clip

 Pauly screamed at Angelina and asked if she was delusional before stating, "I have seen drunk people before but this was bipolar, I've never seen that before.
 I think that's a problem."
 He then told Angelina what he did was none of her business.

-One of the first to respond to the video was former Jersey Shore star Nicole “Snooki” Polizzi who wrote “lmao” in the comments section of the post.
-Nicole said to Jersey Shore’s cameras while filming the scenes for Angliena’s wedding in November 2019 that she was done and no longer wanted to be around her anymore.
+One of the first to respond to the video was former Jersey Shore star Nicole "Snooki" Polizzi who wrote "lmao" in the comments section of the post.
+Nicole told the show's cameras while filming the scenes for Angliena's wedding in November 2019 that she was done and no longer wanted to be around her anymore.
 She claimed all the stress made the show experience no longer enjoyable.

 Longtime fans of the MTV reality television series remembered the moment well.